FinneasMoser/joint_limlam_mocker/README.rst

         >>> ./lim_mocker.py -p ./limlam_mocker/param_example.txt

 This will load in the halo catalogue, assign luminosities to each halo, and bin them up into a 3D intensity map data cube of size (npix_x, npix_y, nmaps).
-This map will then be saved using the npz format - eg https://docs.scipy.org/doc/numpy-1.12.0/reference/generated/numpy.savez.html .
+This map will then be saved using the `npz format <https://docs.scipy.org/doc/numpy-1.12.0/reference/generated/numpy.savez.html>`_.
 This file contains all required info for the maps - field of view, pixel size, frequency of maps, etc...

 A small sample halo catalogue is included, but many more of larger sizes are available by contacting the author.